Are you looking for the best things to do in Port Isaac? You’re in the right place!

 There are also plenty of surf schools offering lessons in the town.

-Visit to go beach hopping and to explore the town, and make sure to stop at the beautiful Bedruthan Steps on the way back to Port Isaac.
+Visit to go beach hopping and to explore the town, and make sure to stop at the beautiful Bedruthan Steps, one of my favourite places to visit in Cornwall, on the way back to Port Isaac.

 Bodmin town isn’t the most popular tourist destiantion in Cornwall, but there’s a lot to see and do here.